adelia8/adelia9/README.md

 # adelia9

+Do not use adelia9 - use https://github.com/tinyib/tinyib/  instead because it is the original staring point.
+Also the codebase in adelia9 is going to be drastically changed.

 A fork of tinyib made for php 8.1.x  - With plans to drastically slim it down and re-work some of the code.
 The reason for the slimming is to focus on one db mode, that way it is easier to maintain.
 Also there are a couple minor problems with php 8.2 beta so minor purges of code and slight re-writes from scratch will have to happen.
 That is for php 8.2, but for now everything works with php 8.1.x